jamesTait-jt/go-performance-tips/README.md

 }
 ```

 Here we have two trivial interface methods, one accepts an `int` and the other accepts an `*int`.
-We use `//go:noinline` to prevent the compiler from optimising out the function call as we can't rely on this in a producstion setting with ever-changing code.
+We use `//go:noinline` to prevent the compiler from optimising out the function call as we can't rely on this in a production setting with ever-changing code.

 Even though these methods don't do anything, the expectation is that with the `*int` version, `n` will be allocated to the heap.